DMeloni/shaarlo/README.md

 Installation :
 *Copy all files into ftp server

-*Give write rights to data/
+*Give write permission to data/

 *Access http://../shaarlo/